 CLASSIFICATION NUMBER 1217

 MAJOR ADMINISTRATOR Associate Vice President for Enrollment Management

-The Assistant Registrar and Coordinator of Veterans Services is responsible for veterans’ services and assistance in the overall management of operations in the Office of the Registrar.
-The Assistant Registrar and Coordinator of Veterans Services provides accurate information to the Department of Veterans Affairs regarding certification of eligible persons for the Department of Veterans Affairs educational benefits, coordinates University functions related to veterans, confers with veterans and their dependents, and conducts an active outreach and recruitment program for veterans and publicizes services offered.
-The Assistant Registrar and Coordinator of Veterans Services interprets and ensures adherence to federal laws that govern the Department of Veterans Affairs’ educational benefits, maintains approval of all educational programs through the Missouri State Approving Agency, assists with the evaluation of military transcripts, and coordinates federal and state Tuition Assistance programs and state and University benefit programs for veterans attending the University.
-The Assistant Registrar and Coordinator of Veterans Services assists in the management of the Office of the Registrar by supervising full and part-time employees, graduate assistants, and student employees, meeting Office of the Registrar data needs by producing and distributing reports generated through the use of query management tools, coordinating special, cross-functional projects assigned to the Office of the Registrar, and ensuring information needs and customer needs are addressed in a prompt and professional manner.
+The Assistant Registrar – Veteran Student Services is responsible for veterans’ services and assistance in the overall management of operations in the Office of the Registrar.
+The Assistant Registrar – Veteran Student Services provides accurate information to the Department of Veterans Affairs regarding certification of eligible persons for the Department of Veterans Affairs educational benefits, coordinates University functions related to veterans, confers with veterans and their dependents, oversees an active outreach and recruitment program for active military and veteran students, and publicizes services offered.
+The Assistant Registrar – Veteran Student Services interprets and ensures adherence to federal laws that govern the Department of Veterans Affairs’ educational benefits, maintains approval of all educational programs, and coordinates federal and state Tuition Assistance.
+The Assistant Registrar – Veteran Student Services assists in the management of the Office of the Registrar by supervising full and part-time employees, graduate assistants, and student employees and meeting Office of the Registrar data needs by producing and distributing reports generated through the use of query management tools.
+The Assistant Registrar – Veteran Student Services coordinates special, cross-functional projects assigned to the Office of the Registrar and ensures information needs and customer needs are addressed in a prompt and professional manner.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A Bachelor’s degree is required.
 A Master’s degree is preferred.